ludsl/Industry_classifcation_tool/README.md

 ```
 --sec 1 is for the evaluation of section level in SIC code, --sec 0 is for the division level in SIC code.

-#### To use the powerbi software:
+#### To use the Power BI software:

-You can open the src/Powerbi file.
-There is a user manual (.pdf) for detailed guidance.
+You can open the .pbix file in the above links, and there is a user manual (docs/Manual_of_Power_BI.pdf) for detailed guidance.